 Click the image below to access a selection of the videos:

-Roddy McCalley grew up in Palo Alto, way before Google.
+Roddy McCalley grew up in Palo Alto, California.
 Family vacations were mostly spent backpacking—spring and fall in the Coast Ranges, and summer in the High Sierra.

-In addition to his work as a guide, Roddy founded Outdoor Recreation Education, a nonprofit organization to promote healthy outdoor recreation.
-ORE is currently raising money for youth backpacking programs in the Sierra in summer 2021.
+In addition to his work as a guide, Roddy founded Outdoor Recreation Education, a nonprofit organization to promote healthy outdoor recreation by providing free and low-cost adventure programs for young people.